ghdl/ghdl/doc/building/PrecompileVendorPrimitives.rst

   .. code-block:: none

-     -a --all              Compile all libraries, including common libraries, packages and device libraries.
+     --all, -a             Compile all libraries, including common libraries, packages and device libraries.
      --unisim              Compile the unisim primitives
      --unimacro            Compile the unimacro macros
      --simprim             Compile the simprim primitives
      --corelib             Compile the xilinxcorelib macros
      --secureip            Compile the secureip primitives

   Compile options: